We are delighted you are considering applying for a job at the National Gallery. We hope the information in this section will encourage you to apply.

 Can I send my curriculum vitae to the National Gallery speculatively?

-Rather than send the Gallery your CV in this way, we would suggest that you regularly check the current vacancies posted on our website and apply specifically for any that you think would be suitable.
+Rather than send the Gallery your CV in this way, we would suggest that you register for job alerts on our on-line recruitment system and apply specifically for any that you think would be suitable.

 If I am not a United Kingdom or European Economic Area national could I still work at the National Gallery?